jmorris0x0/terraform-provider-k8sconnect/README.md

 *You should probably be doing these things regardless.*

-All `cluster_connection` fields are marked sensitive and won't appear in logs or plan output.
+All `cluster` fields are marked sensitive and won't appear in logs or plan output.

 ---